matt-deboer/kuill/README.md

 TL;DR ? -> clone the repo, and run: &nbsp; <code>hack/test-drive-minikube.sh</code>
 </div>
 <div style="padding: 10px; background-color: #7a612e;">
-TL;DR, and also super-trusting of strangers ? run: &nbsp; <code>sh -c "$(curl -sL https://raw.githubusercontent.com/matt-deboer/kapow/master/hack/test-drive-minikube.sh)"</code>
+TL;DR, and also super-trusting of strangers ? run: &nbsp; <code>sh -c "$(curl -sL https://raw.githubusercontent.com/matt-deboer/kuill/master/hack/test-drive-minikube.sh)"</code>
 </div>

 1. Start a new `minikube` cluster.

-    You'll need to add some additional flags on creation (due to the fact that `kapow` acts as an authenticating proxy--configured by flags on the apiserver):
+    You'll need to add some additional flags on creation (due to the fact that `kuill` acts as an authenticating proxy--configured by flags on the apiserver):

     ```sh